Jamaah Ansharut Tauhid: History

 Jamaah Ansharut Tauhid was formed by Abu Bakar Baasyir on 27 July 2008 in Solo, Java, Indonesia and has bases across Indonesia including in Aceh and Central Sulawesi.

 In September 2011, a JAT suicide bomber detonated explosives in a central Java church, killing himself and wounding dozens of others.

 On March 18, 2012, at least one of five armed men killed by Indonesian counter-terrorist forces in Bali was said to be a member of JAT.
 The men were killed while awaiting the arrival of prostitutes at a local hotel.

 In 2012, the U.S. Department of State and the United Nations placed sanctions on the organization and named it as a terrorist group.

 In 2012, the group was thought to have approximately 1,500–2,000 members.

 The group remained very active in Indonesia in 2012, and it publicly maintained a website, as of January 2013.
 Abu Bakar Baasyir's son, Abdul Rohim Ba'asyir was said to be JAT's PR Chairman and had worked for al-Qaeda in Afghanistan in 2002.

 In August 2014, the group suffered a split over Abu Bakar Baasyir's pledge of allegiance to Abu Bakr al-Baghdadi, leader of the Islamic State of Iraq and the Levant (ISIS).
 Many members of the group, including top leaders, and Baasyir's sons reportedly disagreed with this decision over ideological reasons and left to form a new group called Jamaah Ansharusy Syariah, led by Mochammad Achwan.

+After 2014, the group was nearly defunct.
+From estimated 2,000 - 3,000 JAT members in 2014, only 5% that still pledged their allegiance to JAT's Abu Bakar Baasyir Faction.
+The organization eventually collapsed on 25 Ramadan 1435 H (23 July 2014), but its members and sympathizers still existed until the present day.